Priyal2816/Priyal2816/README.md

-# Hi there, I'm Priyal 👋
+# Hi there, I'm Priyal Khandelwal 👋

 ## ✨ About Me